 Can use general Urdu, Persian words in FIRs, avoid archaic usage: HC clarifies

-The Delhi High Court on Wednesday clarified it had in an earlier order only directed that FIRs should be registered in simple language, and archaic Urdu and Persian words need to be avoided.
+The Delhi High Court on Wednesday clarified that it had, in an earlier order, only directed that FIRs should be registered in simple language, and archaic Urdu and Persian words need to be avoided.
 A bench of Chief Justice D N Patel and Justice C Hari Shankar said Urdu and Persian words of general use can be used by police while registering complaints.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)